programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 For a historian, an appropriate use of this technology would be transcribe legible handwritten documents.
 This automated transcription method faces some of the same limitations of manual transcription, however.
 Like a human, automated transcription will struggle to recognize handwriting that is only lightly visible, such as pencil, or otherwise poorly contrasted.
 As noted above, not all languages and writing systems are supported at this time, unfortunately.
 Despite these limitations, handwriting recognition is now a useful and practical tool for historians who need to transcribe documents.

 For this lesson we will use Microsoft's Azure Cognitive Services to transcribe handwriting.
-Azure Cognitive Services is accessed over the web and does not get installed on your computer.
+Azure Cognitive Services is accessed over the web and is not a desktop application on your computer.
 Your computer connects to it and sends it images to process for handwriting recognition.
 Azure Cognitive Services replies with the text it detects in an image.
 Azure Cognitive Services performs reliably with handwritten documents and based on personal usage it performs as well as Google or Amazon Web Services on documents written in English and French.

 Microsoft's Azure Cognitive Services can be harnessed to transcribe both typed text and handwriting as well as a combination of both.
 It can transcribe documents such as diaries, letters, forms, logbooks and research notes.
 I have used it to transcribe maps and diagrams as well.
 The potential uses for Digital History are numerous!
 Transcription with Azure Cognitive Services is well documented, but does require programming, hence this tutorial.